✓ Personalised nutrition and exercise plan

 So, unfortunately, you can't wave a magic wand, and choose to lose body fat from your belly, but keep it in your face, breasts or buttocks.

-However, what you can do is specifically target some of the factors that cause excess belly fat (like stress, poor sleep, and hormonal imbalances).
+However, what you can do is specifically target some of the factors that cause excess belly fat (like stress and poor sleep).
 Making these lifestyle changes can help you reduce abdominal fat while maintaining muscle mass or volume in other areas.

 How long does it take to lose belly fat?